Bachelor of Arts in Early Childhood Care and Education

 What are my further study opportunities?

 Students may apply to progress to the MA in Leadership and Advocacy in early Childhood or post-graduates awards in Primary Education or Community Development.
-Programmes applied to are dependent on your plans for the future.
+Graduates of our programme have continued their studies and are working as Primary School teachers; Speech and Language Therapist, Programmes applied to are dependent on your personal plans for the future.

 What subjects will I study?